pcjentsch/FastModulo.jl/README.md

 This small package contains a Julia implementation of the algorithm given in this paper:
 [Lemire, Daniel, Owen Kaser, and Nathan Kurz.
 "Faster remainder by direct computation: Applications to compilers and software libraries."
 Software: Practice and Experience 49.6 (2019): 953-970.](https://arxiv.org/abs/1902.01961)

 It computes remainders for `a mod m`, where `a` and `m` are *unsigned* 32 bit integers.

-It's pretty quick, faster than Julia's native `mod` if you need to compute multiple remainders for a constant modulus.
+This algorithm seems to be only useful in a very particular case.
+If you need to compute multiple remainders for a constant modulus, *and* your modulus is not known at compile-time, then it's about twice as fast as Julia's native mod.

 The implementation compiles to the same instructions given in the paper (for Clang) which I think is preeettty coooool.